Green City Klimagerechtigkeit Karten

 properties.trackSubtitle

 The young generation in particular is facing huge challenges and an uncertain future due to climate change.
 Environmental movements such as Fridays for Future are the first initiatives to motivate large groups of young people to get involved in climate protection.
 However, over 40 percent of the demonstrators come from the upper middle class, are white and have good access to education.
-People with a migration background are underrepresented in these movements compared to the population as a whole.
-This is neither due to a lack of interest nor a lack of willingness.
-Very often, people with a migration background simply do not have the same educational opportunities.

 At the same time, the debate on climate justice in particular shows that it is mainly people with a migration background, from precarious backgrounds and in the global South who feel the effects of climate change more keenly.
 This is despite the fact that they have contributed the least to climate change.